ficcdaf/jrnl.fish/README.md

 `jrnl` is a simple Fish utility for journaling in Markdown.
 It creates daily journal entries based on a template.
-The `jrnl` command opens today's entry in your `$EDITOR`, making it easy to journal from any terminal!
+The `jrnl` command opens today's entry in your `$EDITOR`, making it easy to journal any time!

 - [Usage](#usage)
   - [Template](#template)